Annealed Leap-Point Sampler for Multimodal Target Distributions: Applications of ALPS

 \subsubsection{Bimodal Example}

-In the simplest, bivariate case with $M=2$ responses and only $J=1$ covariates per response, the model \eqref{eq:surEq} can be written as:
+In the simplest, bivariate case with $M=2$ responses and only $J1$ covariates per response, the model can be written as:

 \cite{Drton2004} featured an example dataset with $N=8$ observations.
-The profile likelihood \eqref{eq:surLike} is illustrated in Figure~\ref{fig:1a}.
+The profile likelihood, derived in Appendix~\ref{appendix:SUR}, is illustrated in Figure~\ref{fig:profLikeSUR}.
 There are two modes at $\boldsymbol\theta =$ (0.78, 1.54) and (2.76, 2.50) and a saddle point at (1.62, 2.03).
 The iterative algorithm is initialised at the ordinary least squares estimate, $\hat{\boldsymbol\theta} =$ (1.25, 1.78).
 Using the R package `systemfit' \citep{Henningsen2007} with a tolerance level of $10^{-6}$, the algorithm of \cite{Zellner1962} converges to the first mode after 25 iterations.
 However, the profile log-likelihood at this mode is -27.72, whereas at the other mode it is -27.35.
-This algorithm has failed to find the global maximum.
+This algorithm has therefore failed to find the global maximum.

-We run ALPS using the same profile log-likelihood function, with three inverse temperature levels $(1, \sqrt{10}, 10)$ as well as the hot state 0.5.
-The profile likelihood at the coldest temperature level is illustrated in Figure~\ref{fig:1b}.
-The hot-state mode finder locates both modes after 236 iterations, as shown in Figure~\ref{f:modesDrton}, and it takes 2.6 seconds for 10,000 iterations in total.
-The MCMC trace plots for the two parameters at the coldest temperature are shown in Figures \ref{f:traceDrton1} and \ref{f:traceDrton2}, respectively, and a histogram for $\theta_1$ is shown in Figure \ref{f:histDrton}.
-The jump rate for mode-hopping proposals was 0.9 at the coldest temperature, with acceptance rates of 0.067 for the hot-state mode finder, 0.265 for within-temperature moves and 0.331 for position-dependent moves at the target temperature.
+We run ALPS using the same profile log-likelihood function, with $\beta_{\text{max}} = 10$ and a geometric cooling schedule composed of three inverse-temperature levels $(1, \sqrt{10}, 10)$ as well as the hot state 0.5.
+The Exploration Component locates both modes after 236 iterations, as shown in Figure~\ref{f:ndvi}~(d), and ALPS takes 2.6 seconds for 10,000 iterations in total.
+The MCMC trace plots for the two parameters at the coldest temperature are shown in Figures \ref{f:ndvi}~(a) and \ref{f:ndvi}~(b), respectively, and a histogram for $\theta_1$ is shown in Figure \ref{f:ndvi}~(c).
+The jump rate for mode-hopping proposals was 0.9 at the coldest temperature, with acceptance rates of 0.067 for the EC, 0.265 for at the intermediate temperature and 0.331 at the target temperature.
 The temperature-swapping acceptance rate was 0.508 between the first two temperatures, and 0.847 at the coldest temperature.